Flagyl I.V. (Intravenous)

 A nurse or other trained health professional will give you this medicine in a hospital.
 It is given through a needle placed into one of your veins.

 Your doctor will give you a few doses of this medicine until your condition improves, and then switch you to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

 It is important that your doctor check your progress while you are receiving this medicine.
 This is to make sure that the infection is cleared up.
 Blood tests may be needed to check for unwanted effects.

 Drinking alcoholic beverages while you are receiving this medicine may cause stomach pain, nausea, vomiting, headache, or flushing or redness of the face.
 Other alcohol-containing preparations (eg, elixirs, cough syrups, tonics) may also cause problems.
 This medicine may also cause alcoholic beverages to taste different.
-You should not drink alcoholic beverages or take other alcohol-containing preparations while you are receiving this medicine, nor for at least 3 days after you are done with the medicine.
+You should not drink alcoholic beverages or take other alcohol-containing preparations while you are receiving this medicine and for at least 3 days after stopping it.